 The Effective Turning Radius is the minimum radius appropriate for a vehicle turning from a right-hand travel lane on the approach street to the appropriate lane of the receiving street.
+This radius is determined by the selection of a design vehicle appropriate for the streets being designed and the lane on the receiving street into which that design vehicle will turn.
 The minimum effective turning radius is 25 feet.

-The Actual Curb Radius is determined by the design vehicle.
+The Actual Curb Radius should be no greater than that needed to accommodate the design turning radius.
 The actual curb radius shall be such that the design vehicle does not encroach into the adjacent or opposite lanes when making a turn.
 The minimum actual curb radius is 15 feet.
-If Intercity Buses or City Transit Buses are the design vehicle a larger actual curb radius is required.